(A) Policy statement and purpose

 It may be beneficial for the complainant and other affected persons to meet with a respondent who is willing to acknowledge the substance of the underlying events and who recognizes that harm was reported.
 Furthermore, structured interactions among the affected persons can facilitate long-term healing and reduce recidivism.

-(4) When alternative resolution options may be used
+(4) When informal resolution options may be used

-Before any form of alternative resolution may be used, the title IX coordinator must have reviewed the matter and confirmed that it is appropriate for an alternative resolution process.
-Alternative resolution cannot be used to resolve an allegation that an employee sexually harassed a student.
-As part of the review, the title IX coordinator will ensure that the parties agreement to use alternative resolution were each made without pressure or compulsion from others and that the parties were advised that they may withdraw from the process at any time.
-The time for completion of alternative resolution may vary, but in all cases, BGSU will initiate action within thirty calendar days of the request.
+Before any form of informal resolution may be used, the title IX coordinator must have reviewed the matter and confirmed that it is appropriate for an informal resolution process.
+Informal resolution cannot be used to resolve an allegation that an employee sexually harassed a student.
+As part of the review, the title IX coordinator will ensure that the parties agreement to use informal resolution were each made without pressure or compulsion from others and that the parties were advised that they may withdraw from the process at any time.
+The time for completion of informal resolution may vary, but in all cases, BGSU will initiate action within thirty business days of the request.

 The title IX coordinator will review the written agreement to ensure consistency with the universitys obligations under title IX.